Armin-ghasemi/ml-course-projects/03_Final_Project_Audio_Analysis/README.md

 **Feature Importance Analysis:**
 To understand how the model distinguishes people, we used **Random Forest** feature importance.
 The results show that **Fundamental Frequency (F0)** is the specific "fingerprint" of a speaker.

-**Visual Proof:**
-The KDE (Kernel Density Estimate) plot below shows the pitch distribution for different speakers.
-Notice how each speaker occupies a specific frequency range (Peaks are separated).

 ![Voice Print KDE](/03_Final_Project_Audio_Analysis/results/figures/speaker_voice_print_F0.png)
 *Figure 5: Voice Prints - Distinct pitch distributions for different speakers.*